 Sigrid Bathen is a Sacramento journalist who was a staff writer for the Sacramento Bee for 13 years and has written for numerous publications, including the California Journal, an award-winning magazine about politics and government, where she was senior editor.
 Her work has appeared in the Los Angeles Times, Capitol Weekly, California Lawyer, the American Lawyer Newspapers, California Medicine, California Republic, the Sacramento Business Journal, Comstock’s Magazine, the Sacramento (and Chico) News & Review and Sacramento Magazine, where she was co-managing editor and senior writer.
-She has been an adjunct professor of journalism/communications at California State University, Sacramento, since 1988.
+She is a contributing writer for online health-care media published by the California Health Care Foundation.
+She was an adjunct professor of journalism and communications at California State University, Sacramento, for 32 years.

 She has served as the communications director for three state agencies.
 From 1999-2005, she was Media Director for the California Fair Political Practices Commission, the state agency which regulates campaign finance disclosure and the personal financial interests of public officials and lobbyists.
 She was Press Secretary to California Superintendent of Public Instruction Wilson Riles from 1981-1983 and to Attorney General John K. Van de Kamp from 1983-1987.
 At CSUS, she has taught a wide range of courses in basic and advanced news writing, editing and ethics, magazine writing, public affairs reporting, column and review writing, women and minorities in media, mass media and critical thinking, and public relations writing, strategy and management.
 She has also taught journalism at California State University, Chico, in the Los Rios Community College District and served as a mentor-editor in the Public Affairs Journalism Program at the UC Center-Sacramento.